microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

-  create <name>             Create a new script compile                   Compile all script in workspace model [options] [script]  Show model connection information for scripts test [script]             Runs the tests for a script help [command]            display help for command
+  create <name>             Create a new script compile                   Compile all script in workspace model [options] [script]  Show model connection information for scripts help [command]            display help for command
 ```